CAP enhances Software as a Service – Content Modification

 The solution:

 CAP was installed in the Amazon cloud between the end users and the third-party provider to help overcome some of these problems.
-By taking advantage CAP Agent’s built in adaptive, static content caching and ability to act inline in real time with minimum performance impact, the retailer resumed control of their brand and reputation.
+By taking advantage of CAP Agent's built in adaptive, static content caching and ability to act inline in real time with minimum performance impact, the retailer resumed control of their brand and reputation.

 Deployment diagram: